alexohneander/IndoorGPS/README.md

 IndoorGPS
 =========

-via Estimote Beacons, Position Calculating.
+Position Calculating with Trilateration via Bluetooth Beacons(Estimote).

 But i have one Problem, the signal from Estimote Beacons are to low and crab!